 An annual two day Wales Biodiversity Partnership Conference is held to support, educate and promote biodiversity and ecosystem action in Wales.
 The conference offers a chance to network, share good practice and keep up to date with the latest developments.

-This year's conference took place on 7-8 September 2016 at Bangor University.
+The last conference took place on 7-8 September 2016 at Bangor University.

 WBP coordinates an annual week of events held in June each year celebrating the variety and diversity of our wildlife and habitats.

-WBP have committed substantial amounts of funding on projects directed towards biodiversity action including; provision of wildlife training days hosted by the Welsh LRC's; transfer of biological records (birds, lichens, marine crayfish) from paper format to electronic format where they can be used in planning and policy decisions; leaflets on management for birds, lichens, butterflies; marine crayfish surveys targeted at groups whoose activities affect the success of the species; funding to support wild meadow creation; funding to support the Lichen apprenticeship scheme in Wales; practical habitat management for southern damselfly; supporting butterfly conservation projects.
+WBP have committed substantial amounts of funding on projects directed towards biodiversity action including; provision of wildlife training days hosted by the Welsh LERC's; transfer of biological records (birds, lichens, marine crayfish) from paper format to electronic format where they can be used in planning and policy decisions; leaflets on management for birds, lichens, butterflies; marine crayfish surveys targeted at groups whoose activities affect the success of the species; funding to support wild meadow creation; funding to support the Lichen apprenticeship scheme in Wales; practical habitat management for southern damselfly; supporting butterfly conservation projects.
 For further details see the funding report link

 The Wales Biodiversity Partnership contributes to the delivery of Global, European and national targets for biodiversity and ecosystems.
 The role of the Wales Biodiversity Partnership focuses on: